 Those former employees are Timnit Gebru and Margaret Mitchell (not really masked by being named as Shmargaret Shmitchell in the list of authors of the paper), and their former employer was Google, known to investors as Alphabet.
 There are also three further anonymous authors of the paper, prevented by their employer (it is specifically stated as a single employer) from being named; most assume that that employer is also Alphabet/Google.

 The article at the heart of the dispute is On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? [it also includes a parrot emoji as part of its title].
 Stochastic Parrots is a short article, with a substantial catalogue of references, which contains few surprises.
-The small ethics in AI discussion group that I am part of could see nothing at all that was truly controversial, but then we are perhaps a self-selecting crowd.
+The Data Ethics Club in which I participate could see nothing at all that was truly controversial, but then we are perhaps a self-selecting crowd.
 Stochastic Parrots was prepared for the FAccT conference – the Association for Computing Machinery’s Fairness Accountability and Transparency conference due to start this coming week (it is to be discussed on March 10th, the last day of the conference) – and has been published by Emily Bender, a University of Washington academic who is another of the co-authors.
 The biggest surprise for most is that it is controversial enough to spark these departures.

 The article points out that AI can use significant amounts of energy, and in a world of CO2 constraints, technology firms should not regard the use of endless amounts of data to train new algorithms as entirely cost-free.
 Again, it notes that the current trend for supposedly ‘natural’ language programs being trained on the entire Internet encodes the existing biases and unfairnesses built into current web activity, and further extends the domination of heavy users of tech while excluding those who are not part of the Internet community, those we might call ‘unwebbed’.
 It is like all the world were expected to adopt a West Coast US accent and verbal mannerisms – as if!